(De)-regularized Maximum Mean Discrepancy Gradient Flow: Time-discretized flow

 The forward Euler discretization of the $\dmmd$ flow (or $\dmmd$ \emph{Descent} in short) with step size $\gamma >0$ consists of sequence of probabilities $(\mu_n)_{n \in \N}$ defined by the recursion

 where $h_{\mu_n,\pi}^\ast = 2\left(\Sigma_\pi + \lambda \Id\right)^{-1} \left(m_{\mu_n} - m_{\pi} \right)$ is the $\dmmd$ witness function.
-This scheme was previously considered in \citet{arbel2019maximum}; in particular, Proposition 4 of \citet{arbel2019maximum} shows that the discrete-time $\mmd$ dissipation rate along the $\mmd$ Descent iterates follows the (continous time) rate of the $\mmd$ flow up to an error term proportional to the step size $\gamma$ and the smoothness parameters of the problem (the Lipschitz constant of the kernel).
+This scheme was previously considered in \citet{arbel2019maximum}; in particular, Proposition 4 of \citet{arbel2019maximum} shows that the discrete-time $\mmd$ dissipation rate along the $\mmd$ Descent iterates follows the (continous time) rate of the $\mmd$ flow up to an error term proportional to the step size $\gamma$ and the smoothness parameters of the problem\footnote{In the $\mmd$ flow case, the main smoothness parameters is the Lipschitz constant of the kernel.}.

 Next, we turn to study the convergence of $\dmmd$ descent.
 One way is to treat $\dmmd$ as $\mmd$ with a regularized kernel $\tilde{k}$ and follow Proposition 4 of \cite{arbel2019maximum}, however this does not quantitatively take into account the role of (de)-regularization parameter $\lambda$ that balances the trade-off between geodesic convexity and smoothness of $\calF_{\dmmd}$.
-Instead, we adopt the same strategy of \Cref{sec:chard_flow} that exploits the interpolation property of $\dmmd$ towards $\chi^2$-divergence: in the following proposition, we study the dissipation of KL divergence along the $\dmmd$ Descent when the target $\pi$ satisfies a Poincaré inequality, in which the role of (de)-regularization parameter $\lambda$ is highlighted in the approximation and discretization errors.
+Instead, we adopt the same strategy of \Cref{sec:chard_flow} that exploits the interpolation property of $\dmmd$ towards $\chi^2$-divergence: in the following proposition, we study the dissipation of KL divergence along the $\dmmd$ Descent when the target $\pi$ satisfies a Poincar\'{e} inequality, in which the role of (de)-regularization parameter $\lambda$ is highlighted in the approximation and discretization errors.